 Description of subject's own consumption for a given area.
 There is a great variety of products/services where brands are important to the respondents - dairy products, household and chemical goods, hygiene products, perfumery, electronic goods, mobile phones, cars - currently no category can be highlighted.
 Interestingly enough, the majority of our respondents chose the same segment when asked to classify themselves into one of 5 lifestyle segments.
 The major characteristics of their lifestyles include that they are quality- but not brand- or fashion-oriented, family- and relationship-oriented; demanding of themselves and their surroundings; work is important to them; they love challenges but avoid risky situations; they are deliberate; have good money sense and reject traditional discrimination of male and female roles.
-This typical choice greatly supports what was concluded during the interviews, but also makes it difficult to explore the explanatory role of lifestyle groups.
+This typical choice greatly supports what we said during the interviews, but also makes it difficult to explore the explanatory role of lifestyle groups.

 3.2.
-Quantitative research
+Quantitative research.

-Based on the findings of the qualitative phase, quantitative research was conducted in the second step - using a sample from Southern Hungary and a control sample from Budapest.
-The quantitative research aimed to identify to what extent segmentation with lifestyle characteristics is more effective than conventional consumer segmentation based on socio-demographic factors.
+Based on the findings of the qualitative phase, we conducted quantitative research in the second step - using a sample from Southern Hungary.
+Our quantitative research aimed to identify to what extent segmentation with lifestyle characteristics is more effective than conventional consumer segmentation based on socio-demographic factors.

-In the questionnaire survey, the sample was selected from Southern Hungary (and a control sample from Budapest), ages between 18 and 75.
-The collective sample was selected from an address list using a systematic method and each subject was personally interviewed.
-All in all, 2,690 people answered, of which 58% were women and 42% were men.
+In the questionnaire survey the sample was selected from Southern Hungary, aged between 18-75.
+The sample was selected from a mailing list using a systematic method.
+All in all, 2,690 people answered, 58 percent women and 42 percent men.
 Respondents were asked to answer questions in three blocks using a Likert scale.
-The first block explored their attitude in relation to work and the way they usually spent their leisure time; the second block identified their consumption habits and the third one, their attitude to brands.
-In the first step, the goal was to reduce the number of variables through factor analysis.
-In the second step, eight segments with cluster analysis were distinguished by involving all the variables and factors.
+The first block explored their attitude to work and the way they usually spent their leisure time; the second block identified their consumption habits, and the third one their attitude to brands.
+In the first step we aimed to reduce the number of variables through factor analysis.
+Then, in the second step, we distinguished eight segments with cluster analysis by involving all the variables and factors.

-A factor analysis was conducted for each of the three blocks mentioned above.
-The factors were chosen according to the eigenvalues (it should be above 1.0 for each factor) and to the total variance explained (it should be above 60%).
-As for work- and leisure time related variables, two factors could be distinguished that jointly explained 63.24% of the variance.
+We conducted a factor analysis for each of the three blocks mentioned above (see Table 2.).
+The factors were chosen according to the eigenvalues (it should be above 1.0 for each factors) and to the total variance explained (it should be above 60%).
+As for work- and leisure time related variables, we could distinguish two factors that jointly explained 63.24 percent of the variance.
 The first factor (F1) includes variables for going out to a restaurant, travels abroad and holidays in exotic places - all these indicate a high standard of living, or, as it were, a "noble" lifestyle.
-Thus, this factor was called "upper middle class life".
-The second factor (F2) examined listening to classical music, going to the theatre and an interest in arts, so it was termed "cultural interest".
+Thus we may call this factor "upper middle class life".
+The second factor (F2) examined listening to classical music, going to the theatre and an interest in arts, so we termed it "cultural interest".